 Day 3 Tokyo

-This morning enjoy a truly mind-blowing experience at teamLab Borderless.
-This is a digital art museum with a series of rooms that feature incredible art and light installations.
-The whole experience is completely immersive and provides an extraordinary assault on the senses.
+This morning enjoy a mind-blowing experience at teamLab Planets on the island of Toyosu, an immersive digital art experience featuring incredible art and light installations.
 The children will absolutely love it.

 Day 4 Tokyo – Hakone